 The UAW has vowed to win GM’s agreement at the negotiating table to keep all or at least some of those plants operating.

-Last week, the Detroit News reported the union’s president, Gary Jones, was the unnamed union official identified in the most recent indictment as “UAW Official A.” The union has not responded to a request for comment about that report.
+Earlier in the week, the Detroit News reported the union’s president, Gary Jones, was the unnamed union official identified in the most recent indictment as “UAW Official A.” The union has not responded to a request for comment about that report.

 Experts say the scandal will make it more difficult to get rank and file union members at the automakers to ratify any tentative deal reached by union leadership.
 Four years ago the deals all passed by only narrow margins, even though there was no scandal at that time.